 If labor has not started naturally, medical interventions can be used to begin this process.
-Induction can include medication to soften the cervix, rupture of the amniotic sac, and/or medication to cause the uterus to contract.
+Induction can include medications to soften the cervix, rupture the amniotic sac, and/or contract the uterus.

 Reasons that you may be induced include the following:

-- Pregnancy has gone two or more weeks past your due date
+- Pregnancy has gone 2 or more weeks past your due date

 - Your water has broken, but true labor contractions have not started